-- My Campus Student Portal username or password problems and navigation - Digital Bookshelf and other digital resources setup and navigation (for online courses only) - Office 365 access - Online classrooms (Bright Space) or electronic file upload assistance - Hardware requirements, software requirements, and computer configuration - Operating system and browser issues
+- Student Portal username or password problems and navigation - Digital Bookshelf and other digital resources setup and navigation (for online courses only) - Office 365 access - Online classrooms (Bright Space) or electronic file upload assistance - Hardware requirements, software requirements, and computer configuration - Operating system and browser issues related to getting to the classroom or wireless.

-Students experiencing trouble with campus computers, printers, or the wireless network, submit a ticket through the SUITS (South University Information Technology Services) system at Inside.SouthUniversity.edu.
+Students experiencing trouble with campus computers, printers, or the wireless network, submit a ticket through the SUITS (South University Information Technology Services) system at Inside.SouthUniversity.edu/help.